Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 A third party can be bound by an arbitration agreement if the subject matter of the agreement is transferred to such third party.
 Further, third parties can in some instances be bound by an arbitration agreement if they make direct claims against one of the parties to the agreement based on the agreement.

-According to Norwegian rules on the binding force of judgments, arbitral awards are binding on third parties to the same extent as the third parties, because of their relationship with the parties, would have been bound by an equivalent agreement regarding the subject matter of the award.
+According to Norwegian rules on the binding force of judgments, arbitral awards are binding on third parties to the same extent as the third parties would have been bound by an equivalent agreement regarding the subject matter of the award.